It’s almost guaranteed to pop up on every parenting related discussion forum, website or chat room you visit.

 Seems like a great explanation for the difficult behaviour many parents face at this age doesn’t it?

 As a mother of three boys I know what it’s like (but then as a mother of a girl I know she can behave exactly the same).
-This information seems to trace back to one source, not an eminent Endocrinologist, well known lab normal ranges or some recent clinical research – but the book ‘Raising Boys’ by Steve Biddulph.
+This information seems to trace back to one source, the book ‘Raising Boys’ by Steve Biddulph.
 A perpetual bestseller, treasured by hundreds of thousands (millions?) of parents around the world.

-Despite its popularity however, the testosterone surge discussed in it is just not true, at least not according to my extensive research, though I’d be happy to proven wrong if anyone can point me elsewhere?
+Despite the popularity of this information however, I can find no evidence that a testosterone surge in young boys exists, at least not according to my extensive research over the last eight or so years.
+I’d be happy to proven wrong if anyone can point me elsewhere however?
+Is it possible that Biddulph’s source was wrong?

-In my opinion, it’s right up there with Santa, the Tooth Fairy and the Easter Bunny, a myth borne out of our need to pathologise normal child behaviour.
-Thousands of parents are being misled about this mythical testosterone surge on a daily basis, blaming their child’s behaviour on a hormone spike that doesn’t exist.
+It’s something I’ve always felt a little uncomfortable about so I started searching for evidence when my own boys were young (and any unwanted behaviour commonly resulted in people telling me “oh that’s just their testosterone surge”).
+In my opinion, the idea is right up there with Santa, the Tooth Fairy and the Easter Bunny, beloved statements borne out of our need to pathologise normal child behaviour and remove us of responsibility.
+Could it be that thousands of parents are being misled about this testosterone surge on a daily basis?
+Blaming their child’s behaviour on a hormone spike that doesn’t exist?

 What Really Happens to Testosterone Levels in Childhood?